Loading...

 Timeouts

-By default, requests will time out after 600 seconds.
-You can use the timeout option to configure or disable this:
+By default, requests time out after 10 minutes.
+You can use the timeout option to configure this:

 # Configure the default for all requests: